-A complete WordPress maintenance routine looks like this …
+A full WordPress site maintenance routine looks like this …

-(Maintaining your WordPress website regularly backed up and updated is vitally important for WordPress security.
-Source: WPTrainMe.com)
+(Maintaining your WordPress installation regularly backed up and updated is vitally important for WordPress security.
+Screenshot: WPTrainMe.com)

-Again, we cannot stress enough how vitally important maintaining your WordPress website or blog fully backed up and up-to-date is.
-WordPress maintenance is not hard or time-consuming, but it must be done to ensure the security of your website.
-If you don’t want to learn how to do WordPress maintenance yourself, get someone else to do it but make sure this gets done.
-Backing up your site is the next most important thing you must do after making sure that your heart is still beating!
+Again, we cannot stress enough how important maintaining your WP site completely backed up and updated is.
+WordPress site maintenance is not hard or time-consuming, but it must be done to ensure the security of your website.
+If you don’t want to learn how to do WordPress maintenance yourself, pay someone to do it but make sure it gets done.
+Backing up your site is the second most important thing you should do after making sure that you still have a pulse!

-If you don’t want to perform manual backups, there are many WordPress plugins you can use.
-Learn about a WordPress backup plugin that can fully automate your site backups here: Backup, Copy And Keep Your WordPress Websites Protected With Backup Creator WordPress Plugin
+If you don’t want to perform manual backups, there are many free and paid WordPress plugins you can use.
+Learn about a WordPress backup plugin that can automate your site backups here: Backup, Copy And Protect Your WordPress Site With Backup Creator Plugin For WordPress

 Security Measure #3 – Make Sure That Your Username Is Not “Admin”

-The mass brute force attack on WordPress sites was mostly an attempt to compromise website admin panels and gain access to the site by exploiting installations using “admin” as their account name.
+the worldwide brute-force attack on WordPress sites was mostly an attempt to compromise site administrator panels by exploiting sites with “admin” as their account name.

-For security purposes, avoid setting up a WordPress site with the username “admin”.
+For reasons of website security, never install sites with the username admin.
 This is the first area hackers will test.
-If your blog’s username is “admin”, then change this immediately.
+If your blog’s user name is admin, you need to change this immediately.

-We have created a detailed tutorial that shows you how to change your username here: Changing Your Admin User Name In WordPress
+We have created a simple tutorial for WordPress admin users that shows you how to change your login username here: Changing Your WP Admin Username To A Different User Name

-A “brute force” attack occurs when malicious software continually and persistently hits a username and password field with different strings of characters trying to guess the right combination that will give them entry to your site.
+A “brute force” attack occurs when malicious software continually and persistently hits a login or password field with different strings of characters trying to guess the right login combination that will unlock your site.

-Unless you put some measure in place to block the brute-force attack (see further below for a couple of simple and effective ways to do this), the “bot” will just continue attacking your site until it eventually breaks into your admin area.
+Unless you put some measure in place to block the brute force attack (see further below for a couple of effective suggestions for doing this), the “bot” will just persist in attacking your site until it eventually “cracks” the code.

-Passwords that are easy to guess, therefore, are really easy targets for brute force attacks.
-Make sure that you change your password combination to a string containing at least eight or nine characters long, with both upper and lowercase letters, and add a few “special” characters (%^#$@&*).
+Weak passwords, therefore, become very easy targets for botnets.
+Make sure that you change your password to something containing at least 8 characters long, and that includes upper and lowercase letters, and “special” characters (e.g. %, $, @, etc).

-Roboform is a password tool that lets you easily create really secure passwords …
+Roboform is a password management software that lets you easily generate strong login passwords …

-We have created a simple tutorial for non-technical admin users that shows you how to change your admin password here: Changing Passwords
+We have created a simple step-by-step tutorial for WordPress admin users that shows you how to change your admin password here: Changing Passwords

-Security Measure #5 – Deny Access To Your wp-config.php File
+Security Measure #5 – Prevent Your wp-config.php File From Being Accessed

-The wp-config.php file allows WordPress to communicate with the database to store and retrieve data and is used to define advanced WordPress options.
+The wp-config.php file allows WordPress to communicate with the database to store and retrieve data and is used to define advanced options for WordPress.

 (WordPress WP Config file)

-If a hacker breaks into your WordPress site, they will typically look for your wp-config.php file, because this file contains your WordPress database details, security keys, etc. Getting access to this information would allow someone to change anything in your database, create a user account, upload files and take control of your site.
+If hackers break into your site, they will look for your wp-config.php file, because this file contains your database details, security keys, etc. Getting access to this information would allow a hacker to change anything in your database, create a user account, upload files and take control of your site.

-Security Measure #6 – Delete Or Rename Unnecessary WordPress Installation Files
+Security Measure #6 – Rename Or Delete Unnecessary Installation Files

 You can remove these files after installation, as they are unnecessary.
-If you don’t want to delete these files, just rename them.
+If you don’t want to remove these files, then just rename them.

-Security Measure #7 – Upgrade Your WordPress Installation, Plugins And Themes
+Security Measure #7 – Upgrade Your WordPress Site, Plugins & Themes To Their Latest Version

-Ensure that all of your WordPress software files, themes, plugins, etc. are always up to date.
+Ensure that all of your WordPress installation files, plugins, themes, etc. are always up to date.

-Security Measure #8 – Disable Your Theme Editor
+Security Measure #8 – Disable The Theme Editor

-WordPress installations come with a built-in editor that lets the site administrator edit plugin and theme code from the dashboard area.
+WordPress installations come with a built-in editor feature that lets the administrator edit plugin and theme code inside the dashboard.

-In WordPress, you can access your WordPress Theme Editor by selecting Appearance > Editor in the dashboard menu …
+In WordPress, you can access the WordPress Theme Editor by selecting Appearance > Editor from your dashboard menu …

-This allows anyone accessing your blog’s admin to view and edit your WordPress files, or create mayhem on your site.
+This allows anyone accessing your site’s admin to view and change your WordPress files, and create mayhem on your site.

-To prevent people from being able to access your WordPress Theme editor, you will need to disable it.
+If you want to prevent unauthorized people from accessing the WordPress Theme editor, you will need to disable it.
 This can be done by editing your wp-config.php file.

 Security Measure #9 – Protect Your WordPress Uploads Directory

-The WordPress “uploads” folder contains all the media files that get uploaded to your website.
+The “uploads” folder contains all the media that gets uploaded to your site.

-Normally, this folder is visible to anyone online.
-All a person needs to do to see the contents stored in your site’s “uploads” folder is navigate to your directory using a web browser …
+By default, this folder is visible to anyone online.
+All a person needs to do to see the contents in the “uploads” directory is visit the directory using their web browser …

 Protecting your directories will prevent online users from accessing your ‘uploads’ folder and other important directories.
-This can be done using plugins, setting file permissions, uploading a blank index.php file (this is literally a file with nothing in it called “index.php”) to your uploads directory, and so on.
-Again, it’s best to consult a professional if you are not sure about what to do.
+This can be done using plugins, setting file permissions, adding a blank index.php file (this is literally an empty file named “index.php”) to your uploads directory, and so on.
+Again, it’s best to ask help from someone who knows what they are doing if you are unsure about what to do.

-There are a number of great security plugins for WordPress available that will address many common security issues WordPress site owners face, such as preventing hackers from gaining access to vital information about your site, protecting your files from botnets, preventing unauthorized file uploads, etc.
+Some great security plugins for WordPress are available that specifically address common security issues faced by WordPress site owners, such as preventing hackers from accessing vital areas of your site, protecting your site from brute-force attacks, preventing injections of code into files, etc.

-Many WordPress plugins address some but not all areas of WordPress security.
-One plugin that does a comprehensive job of scanning, fixing and preventing potential issues that could lead to hackers accessing your files and causing damage to your site is SecureScanPro.
+Most WordPress plugins address some but not all areas of WordPress security.
+One security plugin that seems to do a comprehensive job of scanning, fixing and preventing potential issues that could lead to hackers accessing your site files and causing damage to your site is SecureScanPro.

-SecureScanPro is easy to install and easy to use, and addresses most of the security areas that WordPress users need to address.
+SecureScanPro is easy to install and easy to use, and takes care of most of the security issues that WordPress users need to address.

-Another security plugin you may want to consider using is BlogDefender.
+Another great plugin you may want to consider using is BlogDefender.

-This product is a suite of WordPress security video tutorials, plugins and tools, plus WordPress security documentation in PDF and DOC formats.
+This product is a suite of WordPress security video tutorials, WordPress plugins and tools, plus a WordPress security PDF/DOC file.

-BlogDefender shows you where potential security weaknesses in your WordPress site are …
+BlogDefender shows you where the security weaknesses in your website are …

-WordPress is a very secure platform, but neglecting essential maintenance tasks like updating your WordPress installation, WordPress plugins and themes, tightening file and data security and taking other necessary precautions can expose your site to malicious by hackers and bots.
+WordPress is a secure platform, but neglecting essential maintenance tasks like updating your WordPress installation, plugins and themes, tightening file and data protection and taking other necessary precautions can have disastrous consequences.

-Regardless of the kind of business you run or plan to run online and how small you think your web presence is, you cannot afford to ignore the importance of securing your web sites.
+Regardless of the kind of business you run or plan to run online and how small you think your web presence is, website security is something you cannot afford to ignore.

-As one last reminder of the importance of keeping your websites protected, below is the advice given by a web security expert to all WordPress users following the worldwide brute-force attacks by botnets on WordPress in 2013 …
+As one last reminder, below is the advice given by a web security expert to all WordPress users following the worldwide brute-force attacks by botnets on WordPress in 2013 …

 Owners of websites based on WordPress CMS must improve at least basic security settings and implement best practices such as the use of robust passwords and the accurate management of “admin” accounts.